wp-plugins/jquery-colorbox/readme.txt

 == Changelog ==
 = 4.2 (2011-07-20) =
 * NEW: Danish translation by Michael Bering Petersen
+* NEW: added option to remove the link to the developers site from the WordPress meta-box.
 * BUGFIX: "Automate Colorbox for all other images" now again works as intended. (functionality broke in 4.1)
 * BUGFIX: fixes "Undefined index: colorboxAddClassToLinks" error

 = 4.1 (2011-06-25) =
 * NEW: Plugin is compatible to WordPress 3.2